ronakpatan007/notesdemoandroid/README.md

 8) Configuring type-safe arguments between navigation components (in this case, Fragments)

 ## Design Pattern
-MVVM (Model-View-ViewModel) is used to make the architecture cleaner, more readable and maintainable.
-Notes are stored and managed in memory within the domain layer (this sample is about Navigation and not full-blown [Clean Architecture](https://github.com/jshvarts/ConductorMVP) after all).
+MVVM (Model-View-ViewModel) is used to make the architecture cleaner, more readable and maintainable.(https://github.com/jshvarts/ConductorMVP) after all).

 ## Bonus
 This Project contains steps needed to migrate from support library to AndroidX namespace.
 For more details, see [AndroidX Refactoring docs](https://developer.android.com/topic/libraries/support-library/refactor)